Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future

 \subsubsection{Root-Mean-Square Symmetric Surface Distance (RMSD)}

-RMSD is significantly related to ASD definition described by equation \eqref{eq:ASD}.
-The root-mean-square of ASD is the summation of distances squared under the square-root as defined by equation \eqref{eq:RMSD}.
+RMSD is significantly related to the ASD definition described by equation \eqref{eq:ASD}.
+The root-mean-square of ASD is the summation of distances squared under the square root as defined by equation \eqref{eq:RMSD}.

-The benefit gained by defining such metric, is the amount of weight that is bestowed over large deviations, making the metric more sensitive to outliers \cite{Heimann2009}.
-Equivalently, the best value for this metric should be 0, and the bigger, the worse the volumes' overlap is.
+The benefit gained by defining such a metric is the weight bestowed over large deviations, making the metric more sensitive to outliers \cite{Heimann2009}.
+Equivalently, the best value for this metric should be 0, and the bigger it is, the worse the volumes' overlap is.